superlinked/VectorHub/docs/articles/semantic_search_news.md

 # Semantic search in business news - a notebook article

 Semantic search is revolutionizing how we discover and consume news articles, offering a more intuitive and efficient method for finding relevant content and curating personalized news feeds.
-By embedding the nuances and underlying concepts in vectors, we can retrieve articles that align closely with the user's interests, preferences, and browsing history.
+By embedding the nuances and underlying concepts of text documents in vectors, we can retrieve articles that align closely with the user's interests, preferences, and browsing history.

-Still, implementing effective semantic search for news articles presents several challenges, including:
+Still, implementing effective semantic search for news articles presents challenges, including:

 - **Response optimization**: you need to figure out how to weight data attributes in your semantic search algorithms
 - **Scalability and performance**: you need efficient indexing and retrieval mechanisms to handle the vast volume of news articles

-Superlinked is designed to handle these challenges, empowering you to scale efficiently and prioritize similarity and/or recency to recommend the news articles that are most relevant to users.
-Below, we'll build a semantic search - powered business news recommendation app using the following parts of the Superlinked library:
+Superlinked is designed to handle these challenges, empowering you to scale efficiently and, using Superlinked Spaces, prioritize text similarity and/or recency so you can recommend highly relevant news articles to your users.
+Importantly, you can optimize performance *without having to re-embed your dataset*.

+Let's illustrate by taking you step by step through building a semantic-search-powered business news recommendation app, using the following parts of Superlinked's library:

 - **Recency space** - to encode the recency of a data point
 - **TextSimilarity space** - to encode the semantic meaning of text data
 - **Query time weights** - to prioritize different attributes in your queries, without having to re-embed the whole dataset

+Ready to begin?
-Let's take a look at our dataset, what our embedding plans are, and how we set up Superlinked to handle our queries.
+First, let's take a quick look at our dataset, then embed the articles smartly and handle our queries using Superlinked.

 ## Our dataset and embeddings